Welcome to The Storied Recipe!

 - For the rest of us, we don’t need to overcomplicate this step!

-- Several bloggers, including the illustrious America’s Test Kitchen, recommends cleaning your mushrooms with a dry brush to prevent damaging or discoloring them.
-This seems needlessly fussy to me, especially since the mushooms will be tossed in salt and turmeric before cooking, then coated with a chili coconut sauce.
+- Several bloggers recommend cleaning your mushrooms with a dry brush to prevent damaging or discoloring them.
+This seems needlessly fussy to me, especially since the mushrooms will be tossed in salt and turmeric before cooking, then coated with a chili coconut sauce.

-- In a hurry, there's nothing wrong with a spraying your mushrooms in a colander!
+- In a hurry, there's nothing wrong with spraying your mushrooms in a colander!

 - Dry on a paper towel after cleaning so the moisture won't splatter in the oil.